 - 1 tablespoon + 1 teaspoon cornstarch

 - Mix warm milk with yeast and sugar, keep aside for 10 minutes.

 In a bowl, add the yeast mixture and rest of the ingredients.
 Mix with wooden spoon until combined.

 - Cover the dough and leave in warm place to double in size, around 1 and half hour.

 - Preheat oven to 375F/190C.
 Line 8x8” baking pan with parchment paper.

-- Knead the dough gently for few seconds, then form six equal size balls and place in the baking pan.
-Cover and let it rise again for 30 minutes.
+Knead the dough gently for few seconds, then form six equal size balls and place in the baking pan.
+Cover the dough and let it rise again for 30 minutes.

 - Bake for 16 minutes.
 Brush with melted butter.
 Enjoy while still warm.

 This page may contain affiliate links, which pay me a small commission

 For my referral at no extra cost to you.